kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/01 - Can a speech truly inspire peace—JFK and others/01 - Can a speech truly inspire peace—JFK and others.md

 Yes, it definitely is.
 If you stop being fascist, and start worrying about the entire world — it is.
 Just like what JFK did here, specifically deny wanting a Pax Americana (international peace, but overseen by the US/UK), and addressing the entire world.

 Imo he is kinda naive about the role of the US, he underestimates it.
-But that isn’t as
+But that doesn’t matter as much